Contents

 libfyaml is a YAML library that supports YAML 1.2.
 It provides a pretty extensive API - parsing, emitting, path expressions, document manipulation, a reflection/type system, and more.
 It’s written in C, which makes it a great candidate for fuzzing with sanitizers.

 The library has a lot of surface area.
-Beyond basic parse/emit, there are features like ypath expressions, document iterators, alias resolution, node manipulation (insert, remove, sort), and a whole reflection system for mapping YAML to C types.
+Beyond basic parse/emit, there are features like path queries, document traversal, alias resolution, tree manipulation (insert, remove, sort), and a whole reflection system for mapping YAML to C types.
 Plenty of code paths to explore.

 I used libFuzzer as the fuzzing engine, combined with: